kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 Shippable does not support any kind of autodetection of your project.
 In fact it will just refuse to run if you don't have a custom configuration file in your project.
 I have already written [why I consider this a bad practice](https://zeroturnaround.com/rebellabs/9-features-you-need-to-demand-from-a-hosted-continuous-integration-service/).
-This file should be optional (see CircleCI and BuddyWorks for examples).
+This file should be optional (see CircleCI and Buddy for examples).

 ![Shippable error](../../assets/ci-comparison/shippable/yml-required.png)